ledermann/drafting/README.md

 [![Code Climate](https://codeclimate.com/github/ledermann/drafting/badges/gpa.svg)](https://codeclimate.com/github/ledermann/drafting)
 [![Coverage Status](https://coveralls.io/repos/ledermann/drafting/badge.svg?branch=master)](https://coveralls.io/r/ledermann/drafting?branch=master)

-Features:
+## Features

 * The gem stores all the data in **one** separate table and does not need to modify the existing tables
 * It handles drafts for different models
-* It allows saving draft for an object which does not pass the validations
+* It allows saving draft for an instance which does not pass the validations
-* It uses marshaling, so associations and virtual attributes are saved, too
+* A draft stores associations and virtual attributes, too
 * A draft is optionally linked to a given user, so every user can manage his own drafts (invisible for the other users)
-* A draft is optionally linked to a parent object.
+* A draft is optionally linked to a parent instance.
 This helps showing existing drafts in a context (e.g. message drafts for a given topic)
+* Only 80 lines of code

 ## Installation